tbela99/InPlaceEditor/README.md

 - className - (*string*, optional) class name for the editor wrapper. default to *inplace-edit*.
 - cancelMsg - (*string*, optional) value of the cancel button. default to *cancel*
 - OKMsg - (*string*, optional) value of the OK button. default to *SAVE*

+## InPlaceEditor.Delegation Options:

+- relay - (*string*) selector for the nodes that will be edited

+## InPlaceEditor.Options Options:

+- value - (*string*, optional) if options are object then this is the name of the property used as value. default to *'value'*
+- text - (*string*, optional) if options are object then this is the name of the property used as text. default to *'text'*
+- getInput - (*function*, optional) return the element that will store the value of the selected option. if defined, the editable element will display the selected text
+- inputProperty - (*text*, optional) name of the input property
+- options - (*array*) array of options. alternatively you can specify options using data attribute *data-inplace-options* of the element or the input

 ## InPlaceEditor Events: